 You can also kayak across the lagoon to the Pirates Canal, which is a very shallow area of the lagoon popular for swimming and simply relaxing.

 You’ll know where it is by how many boats are sitting at the mouth of the canal.
-We rode our kayaks through the canal to the other side where you can see the lake that feeds into the lagoon.
+We paddled our kayaks through the canal to the other side where you can see the lake that feeds into the lagoon.

 You can’t kayak over it (there are signs warning you to stay back), but you can see just how dark and deep it is.